amaurote/Lyra/README.md

 ## Overview

-Lyra is a high-performance image viewer built with **SDL3** and **SkiaSharp**, designed for **speed, minimalism, and smooth navigation**.
+Lyra is a high-performance image viewer built with **SDL3** and **SkiaSharp**, designed for **speed, minimalism, and fluid navigation**.
 It provides a distraction-free way to preview and inspect image assets — ideal for creative professionals who use images as a core resource in their workflow, such as:

 - 2D/3D artists